FullstackAcademy/2202-ftb-et-web-pt/Phase-1/week-1/module-2/lecture.md

 ## PreReading
 - Selectors
 - Box Model
-- Backgrounds, Borders,
+- Backgrounds, Borders
 - Values and Units
 - Sizing Items

 ## Quick Review: Selectors

+## Business
+1. First Graded Project is due the week of April 5.
+- Projects are to assess your progress and foundations
+2. Supplementary Materials around the Class Concepts

 ## Pair Programming
+- Driver
+    - Shares Screen
+    - Writes Code
+    - Asks Clarifying Questions
-- Driver and Navigator
+- Navigator
+    - Reads the Prompt
+    - Describes the Approach
+    - Spots Syntax Issues

 # Demo
-- Chrome Dev Tools

 ## CSS
 - source for properties
     - [Mozilla Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Properties_Reference)
     - [W3 Schools](https://www.w3schools.com/cssref/)
 - Box Model
+    - Everything in CSS is a box
-    - `margin`
+    - `margin` - space between this element and other elements
-    - `padding`
+    - `padding` - Space between the Content and the border
-    - `border`
+    - `border` - Frame of Content, space between the padding and margin
 - Sizing Items in CSS
-    - px, em, rem, in, and vh units.
+    - px - measured in computer pixels
+    - em - Equal to the font size of the element their on
+    - rem - equal to the root font size
+    - in - inches
+    - vh && vw - based on the size of the browser the user is looking at
 - Backgrounds && Borders
     - `background-color`
     - `background-image`